 A range of contributors were asked to reflect on the theme of regulation from their perspectives as government ministers, practitioners, inspectors and inspected, from the statutory and voluntary sectors.

-This work has become relevant again in 2007 in the light of proposals for changes in equality legislation.
-The research undertaken for Guardians of Race Equality was used to inform our formal response to government's Framework for Fairness Green Paper
+The research undertaken for Guardians of Race Equality was used in 2007 to inform our formal response to government's Framework for Fairness Green Paper.